ngodn/tiny-dfr/README.md

 - Icon sets and themes
 - Key bindings and functions
 - Display settings
+- **Per-button outline customization** - Control visibility and colors of button outlines individually
+- **Custom button outline colors** - Use grayscale or RGB colors for unique button styling

 See the config file comments for detailed options.